k4tie113/DessertGen/README.md

 # DessertGen
 Dessert recipe generator.
 Input cooking time, appliances, and ingredients.
 Outputs a suitable dessert recipe for the user.

-TAKE A LOOK AT THIE VIDEO: https://www.youtube.com/watch?v=HbkTVPGcB3w&t=59s
+Takes into account ingredient substitutions.

+HOW TO RUN:
+1. go to /code
+2. Type python main.py in the terminal, and it will ask you for your ingredients